xxpwnxxx420lord/nextjs-notes/readme.md

 ## Hello! 👋🏻
-im learning how to make development apps with ``next.js``, it is a really good react framework that enables developers to build server-rendered react applications with ease.
+I'm learning how to make development apps with ``next.js``, it is a really good react framework that enables developers to build server-rendered react applications with ease.

 > [!NOTE]
 > Spending ~**30** minutes **learning and practicing** will guarantee you learn something if you genuinely try.

 > [!WARNING]
 > Try not to skip any lessons!
 Everything is ordered from **least** to **most** skill.
 Skipping lessons can break your learning process, and lessons will get progressively complex.

 some good websites that use nextjs are: 🕸️
 > - [starry](https://luau.tech)